As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

-Since I already take my kids backpacking and camping, it was worth it for me to invest in some quality outdoor clothing.
-Long underwear combined with quick-dry pants are a lifesaver when kids are tramping through the woods in the rain!
-If it gets really cold, the kids can wear both pairs of long underwear plus the waterproof pants.
+Since I already take my kid’s backpacking and camping, it was worth it for me to invest in some quality outdoor clothing.
+Long underwear combined with quick-dry pants is a lifesaver when kids are tramping through the woods in the rain!
+If it gets really cold, the kids can wear both pairs of long underwear plus waterproof pants.

 If you don’t want to spend a fortune on outdoor clothing for kids (which they are just going to outgrow quickly anyway), look for clothing that can be easily layered.

 - Underwear (x4)

 - Pajamas (x1)